Measure Preserving Words are Primitive: Algebraic extensions and critical subgroups

-\section{Algebraic Extensions and Critical Subgroups}
+\section{Algebraic extensions and critical subgroups}

-We now return to the sparest partial order we consider in this paper, that of algebraic extensions.
-All claims in this section appear in \cite{KM02,MVW07}, unless specifically stated otherwise.
+We now return to the sparsest partial order we consider in this paper, that of algebraic extensions.
+All claims in this section appear in \cite{KM02,MVW07}, except for Lemma \ref{lem:detecting_AE}.
 We shall occasionally sketch some proofs in order to allow the reader to obtain better intuition and in order to exemplify the strength of core graphs.

 Recall (Definition \defref{algebraic-extension}) that $J$ is an algebraic extension of $H$, denoted $H\alg J$, if $H\le J$ and $H$ is not contained in any proper free factor of $J$.
 For example, consider $H=\left\langle x_{1}x_{2}x_{1}^{\;-1}x_{2}^{\,-1}\right\rangle \le\F_{2}$.
 A proper free factor of $\F_{2}$ has rank at most 1, and $H$ is not contained in any subgroup of rank 1 other than itself (as $x_{1}x_{2}x_{1}^{-1}x_{2}^{-1}$ is not a proper power).
 Finally, $H$ itself is not a free factor of $\F_{2}$ (as can be inferred from Theorem \thmref{rho} and Figure \figref{commutator-fringe}).
 Thus, $H\alg\F_{2}$.
 In fact, we shall see that in this case $\AE{H}=\left\{ H,\F_{2}\right\} $.